mixxxdj/website/content/news/2021-02-22-career-goals.md

 #### My background

-I have always taken a keen interest in tech, but I didn’t get to fully explore it until I joined the university and enrolled in a Computer Engineering course [High school](https://msmcnamagunga.ac.ug) provided a couple of opportunities in robotics and innovation, but with the limited resources and the vast number of students, the time was never enough to learn and master a new skill.
+I have always taken a keen interest in tech, but I didn’t get to fully explore it until I joined the university and enrolled in a Computer Engineering course.
+[High school](https://msmcnamagunga.ac.ug) provided a couple of opportunities in robotics and innovation, but with the limited resources and the vast number of students, the time was never enough to learn and master a new skill.
 But even with the limited resources, I am grateful to have had the chance to learn how to build lego prototypes and write simple programs for them.

 I started learning C+ and Python, as part of the engineering curriculum and this foundation propelled me into wanting to learn more about programming and seeing what else I could do with code.